0xAX/asm/content/asm_6.md

 ## Conclusion

-In this chapter, we have seen how to work with a floating-point data and got familiar with more assembly instructions.
-Of course, this small post didn't cover all the details related to this big topic.
+In this chapter, we have seen how to work with floating-point data and got familiar with more assembly instructions.
+Of course, this post didn't cover all the details related to this topic.

 For more information about floating-point representation and operations on such data, go to the [Intel manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).